Not Enough Space for Windows 10 Upgrade or Anniversary Update – Solved

 Tweet You New Skill

 Solution 2: Upgrade Small SSD or HDD to Larger OneYou can complete disk upgrade without reinstalling Windows as well as installed programs, and it requires simple operations.
-And you need to connect both source disk and target disk via SATA if there are 2 SATA interfaces available.
+At first, you should connect both source disk and target disk to the computer, and then use MiniTool Partition Wizard Free Edition to copy disk.

 Tweet You New Skill